SEMANTiCS-org/2025-semantics-org.github.io/content/terms.md

 All provisions of the terms which by their nature should survive termination shall survive termination, including, without limitation, ownership provisions, warranty disclaimers, indemnity and limitations of liability.

 ## Description of Services
-SEMANTiCS provides free, public online information to demonstrate the capapilities of the conference.
+SEMANTiCS provides free, public online information to demonstrate the capabilities of the conference.

 ## Links to other Web Sites
 Our Service may contain links to third ­party web sites or services that are not owned or controlled by the SEMANTiCS consortium.
 The conference brand has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
 You further acknowledge and agree that SEMANTiCS shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such websites or services.